sebastiandres/streamlit_book/docs/source/intro.rst

 * Bookmark button - save your last read page!
 * Predefined activities:
     * to do list
-    * true-or-false
+    * true or false question
-    * single-choice
+    * single choice question
-    * multiple-choice.
+    * multiple choice question
 * Activities can be defined from plain markdown or from python functions

 How does it works?